keystone-engine/keystone/docs/COMPILE-NIX.md

 For Windows, see [COMPILE-WINDOWS.md](COMPILE-WINDOWS.md)

-Dependency
+0. Dependency

   CMake is required to build keystone.

   - On Mac OS X, you can install "cmake" with "brew".

         $ brew install cmake

   - On Ubuntu Linux, install "cmake" with:

         $ sudo apt-get install cmake

-1. From the root directory of Keystone source, compile as a dynamic library with the following commands.
+1. From the root directory of Keystone source, compile its dynamic library with the following commands.

         $ mkdir build